-Coordinators: Part of the modules: H. Lindstädt Strategic Corpora ate Management and I Organization (p.
-37)[IW4BWLUO1] ECTS Credits Hours per week Term Instruction language
+Coordinators: Part of the modules: H. Lindstädt Strategic Corpora ate Management and l Organization (p.
+38)[IW4BWLUO1] ECTS Credits Hours per week Term Instruction language

 The assessment will consist of a written exam (60 min) taking place at the beginning of the recess period (according to Section 4 (2), 2 of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.